Introduction to the dictionary (grammar)

 Intransitive Istem p̓iƛ̓+m middle pick bitteroot

-Middle nMstem s+p̓iƛ̓+m bitteroot p̓iƛ̓+nt-xʷ transitive he cleaned bitterroot
+Middle nMstem s+p̓iƛ̓+m bitteroot p̓iƛ̓+nt-xʷ transitive you cleaned bitterroot

 Intransitive Istem kʷil red kʷil+nt+xʷ transitive you painted it red